Tristinsorrells1/fitlit/README.md

 ## Overview of Project
 ### Description
-Fitlit was a group project assigned to a group of three students in Mod 2 of Turing's front-end engineering bootcamp.
-Students were given a week to present a useful dashboard for a user to view and see their latest activity data, goals, and milestones using data from three different APIs.
-The details of this project are outline in [this project spec](http://frontend.turing.io/projects/fitlit.html).
+Fitlit was a two part group project assigned to a group of three students in Mod 2 of Turing's front-end engineering bootcamp.
+In part 1, students were given a week to present a useful dashboard for a user to view and see their latest activity data, goals, and milestones using data from three different APIs.
+The details of part 1 of the project are outline in [this project spec](http://frontend.turing.io/projects/fitlit.html).
+In part 2, students had to implement the fetch API for accessing the data from a local server and add functionality that enables the user to submit new sleep, hydration, or activity data through a POST request.
+Students also needed to include proper error handling for users to ensure they GET data and submit their POST requests successfully.
+Finally, students were expected to make the application accessible by following WCAG 2.1 guidelines.
+The details of part 2 of the project are outline in [this project spec](https://frontend.turing.edu/projects/Fitlit-part-two.html).

 ### Goals
 - Implement ES6 classes that communicate to each other as needed.